Marchand, Bergeron lead Bruins to 7-4 win over Rangers

-NEW YORK (AP) — Brad Marchand had two goals and three assists, and the Boston Bruins scored four times in the second period and beat the New York Rangers 7-4 on Sunday night.
+Brad Marchand had two goals and three assists, the Boston Bruins scored four times in the second period and went on to beat the New York Rangers 7-4 on Sunday night.

+“We did dominate that period,” Marchand said of the first period that ended with the Rangers leading 1-0 despite Boston holding a 10-7 edge on shots.
+“They had some shots on the power play but other than that, they didn’t have much. … We knew if we continued to play the same way we were going to break out, and we did.”

-Patrice Bergeron scored three goals for his fifth regular-season hat trick, Charlie Coyle and Zdeno Chara each had a goal and an assist, and David Pastrnak added five assists to help the Bruins win for the eighth time in 11 games (8-1-2) this season.
-Jaroslav Halak stopped 25 shots as Boston earned a point for the seventh straight game (5-0-2).
+Patrice Bergeron scored three goals for his fifth regular-season hat trick, and Charlie Coyle and Zdeno Chara each had a goal and an assist to help the Bruins win for the eighth time in 11 games (8-1-2) this season.

+David Pastrnak, who leads Boston with 11 goals, had five assists — marking just the second time in the last nine games he didn’t score a goal.

+“(He’s) always talking, communicating, wants to create plays, change it and come up with different faceoff plays,” Bergeron said.
+“He’s obviously a very smart player.
+He’s got that instinct. … He wants results, and when he works like that, he’s getting it.”

 Michael Haley, Pavel Buchnevich, Chris Kreider and Brady Skjei scored for the Rangers, who lost for the sixth time in seven games (1-5-1).
 Henrik Lundqvist had 27 saves before being pulled after two periods.
 Alexandar Georgiev finished with nine saves in the third.

+“It’s hard to figure out right now,” Lundqvist said of the Rangers’ struggles.
+“We had a 1-0 lead after the first. … We came out in the second and we weren’t even close.”

-Trailing 1-0 after 20 minutes, the Bruins took control of the game in the second period.
+The Bruins took control of the game in the second period.
 Pastrnak charged the net with the puck from the left side, and made contact with Lundqvist.
 Bergeron followed and put the puck in for his third of the season 11 seconds into the period.
 The goal was confirmed after a video review.

 Marchand put Boston ahead 57 seconds later.
 He got the puck in front of the net, made a backhand-forehand move before putting a backhander past Lundqvist.

+“Getting the quick two goals at the start of the second kind of got us going after that,” Bergeron said.

-Coyle made it 3-1 as he got a pass across the front of the net from Charlie McAvoy, settled the puck and put it top shelf for his first at 9:27.
+Coyle made it 3-1 as he got a pass across the front of the net from Charlie McAvoy and put the puck top shelf for his first at 9:27.

 Marchand got his second of the night with 7:51 left in the middle period, taking a pass from Coyle and whipping it past Lundqvist from the right side for his seventh.
-The Bruins were outshooting the Rangers 28-9 at that point.

 Boston finished with a 21-5 advantage on shots in the second period, and 31-12 over 40 minutes.